 It is possible that the main title of the report CARASIL is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-Proper positioning of the needle during a nerve block may involve
+Positioning of the needle during a nerve block may result in

 touching the nerve to be blocked with the tip of the needle.
 When this occurs,

 you may experience a sharp sensation like an electrical shock in the part of